 With some effervescent performances from Ewan McGregor and Nicole Kidman, the tragic love story is laden with anthemic pop hits that have no right fitting into the late 1890s and will surprise you as much as they’ll win you over.
 Plus, Ewan McGregor’s singing voice is wonderful, and you’ll thank yourself for watching the film for this fact alone.

 You might not expect Disney Plus to be purveyors of the very best of cinema, but Star’s distribution of Chloe Zhao’s Nomadland proves the contrary.
-Following Fern, a woman who packs up her life to travel the American West in the wake of tragedy during the Great Recession.
+The movie follows Fern, a woman who packs up her life to travel the American West in the wake of tragedy during the Great Recession.

 Award winners: Best movies ever